ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Data analysis

 To evaluate the systematic uncertainty of the lens model, we calculate $\Delta\mu/\mu$, where $\mu$ is the magnification factor from the fiducial model and $\Delta\mu = |\mu_{\rm other} - \mu|$ is the difference between magnification factors of the fiducial and other available lens models ($\mu_{\rm other}$) at random positions in the cluster field.
 Because the accuracy of the lens model generally depends on the richness of the multi-wavelength data in the cluster field for identifying the multiple images and the cluster member galaxies, we separately evaluate the $\Delta\mu/\mu$ values for HFF, CLASH, and RELICS clusters.
 In Appendix \ref{sec:app_models}, we compare the magnification factors between our fiducial and other lens models at random pixel positions of the maps.
 We find a trend of increasing $\Delta\mu/\mu$ towards high $\mu$ from $\sim$20--40\% at $\mu=3$ to $\sim$50--60\% at $\mu=10$, where the trends in CLASH and RELICS fields are almost comparable.
-Among the CLASH and RELICS clusters, the total number of multiple images is generally the same, while the fraction of spectroscopic redshifts among the multiple images in CLASH is higher(see Table~\ref{tab:model_all}).
-Notably, the magnification uncertainty is more strongly influenced by the total number of multiple images rather than the spectroscopic redshift fraction \citep{johnson2016}, which is consistent with the small differences between the CLASH and RELICS trends.
-We also confirm that the increasing trend of the magnification uncertainty is generally consistent with the previous HFF lens model comparison results \citep{mineghetti2017}, where $\Delta\mu/\mu$ is estimated to be $\sim10\%$ at $\mu=3$ and $\sim30\%$ at $\mu=10$.
+Among the CLASH and RELICS clusters, the total number of multiple images is generally the same, while the fraction of spectroscopic redshifts among the multiple images in CLASH is higher(see Table~\ref{tab:model_all}). \tcb{The small differences between the CLASH and RELICS trends are consistent with the fact that the magnification uncertainty is more driven by the total number of multiple images rather than the spectroscopic redshift fraction \citep{johnson2016}.} We also confirm that the increasing trend of the magnification uncertainty is generally consistent with the previous HFF lens model comparison results \citep{mineghetti2017}, where $\Delta\mu/\mu$ is estimated to be $\sim10\%$ at $\mu=3$ and $\sim30\%$ at $\mu=10$.
 Based on our comparison results, we adopt 20\% (40\%), 50\%, 60\%, and 80\% for the systematic uncertainty in $\mu$ among the different lens models at $\mu\leq5$, $5<\mu\leq10$, $10<\mu\leq30$, and $\mu >30$ in HFF (CLASH \& RELICS).

 We caution that choosing the median magnification from multiple lens models dismisses highly magnified sources.
 This is because even slight differences in the critical curve positions among different lens models will smear out the highly magnified regions when the median is sampled.
 In Appendix \ref{sec:app_models}, we also show the survey area by producing the median magnification map in AS1063 and confirm that the effective survey area is underestimated at $\mu\gtrsim10$ than the areas of each model individually.
 To retain the full range of the lensing magnification, we thus use the fiducial lens model and include the systematic uncertainties from the different models in the following analysis.
 We further discuss potential systematics in our results in Section \ref{sec:caveats}.